 If you have changed prior years' data, you must add a caveat explaining the change.
 Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."

+Data error was entered.
 Criminal Offenses - Public Property

 For each of the following criminal offenses, enter the number reported to have occurred on Public Property.